Learning Vision-Guided Quadrupedal Locomotion End-to-End with Cross-Modal Transformers: Experiments

-Lastly, we evaluate our method and baselines on uneven, mountainous terrain.
-Figure~\ref{table:mountain} shows training curves and the mean distance moved for each method.
-We can see that our method improves over all baselines by a large margin in terms of both episode return and distance.
-Despite having access to depth images, the State-Depth-Concat baseline does not show any improvement over the State-Only baseline.
-We therefore conjecture that naively projecting spatial visual feature into a vector and fusing multi-modality information with a simple concatenation can easily lose the spatial structure of visual information.
-Our Transformer-based method better captures spatial information such as both global and local characteristics of the terrain, and more successfully fuses spatial and proprioceptive information than a simple concatenation.
+We also evaluate all methods on uneven, mountainous terrain.
+The bottom row of Figure~\ref{figure:training_curve} (d) and Table~\ref{table:mountain} shows training curves and the mean distance moved for each method, and our method improves over all baselines by a large margin in episode return.
+Despite having access to depth images, the State-Depth-Concat baseline does not show any improvement over the State-Only baseline in episode return.
+We conjecture that naively projecting spatial-visual feature into a vector and fusing multi-modality information with a simple concatenation can easily lose the spatial structure of visual information.
+Although the HRL baseline moves farther among baselines, it does not obtain a higher episode return, indicating the HRL baseline is not able to utilize the visual guidance towards the target.
+Our Transformer-based method better captures spatial information such as both global and local characteristics of the terrain and more successfully fuses spatial and proprioceptive information than a simple concatenation.